icerpc/icerpc-docs/pages/icerpc/customization/protocol-connection.md

 ## The protocol connection abstraction

-A server, a client connection and a connection cache all manage [connections][connections].
-These somewhat low-level connections are represented by the protocol connection abstraction.
-A protocol connection:
+A server, a client connection and a connection cache all manage protocol connections.
+A protocol connection is an abstraction that:

 - holds a transport connection such as a QUIC connection or a tcp connection
 - implements an RPC protocol layer over this transport connection

-In C#, the protocol connection abstraction is represented by interface [IProtocolConnection][csharp-protocol-connection]:
+In C#, the protocol connection abstraction is represented by [IProtocolConnection][csharp-protocol-connection]:

 ```csharp
 namespace IceRpc;